How Do Uniforms Affect Students?

 School uniforms are unpopular with students.
 They find them uncomfortable and consider they are too restrictive.
 Students think comfortable outfits are more suitable for concentrating on their activities and work in school.
 If they are constantly fiddling with stiff collars, itchy trousers and uncomfortable shoes, this distracts them from the task at hand.
 Moreover, this distracts trainees from learning.
 Therefore, wearing casual clothes could improve and lengthen their learning time, ultimately impacting and enhancing their school achievement.

-The drawback of uniforms is they can be costly.
+The drawback of uniforms is that they can be costly.
 A good quality school uniform that lasts does not come cheap!
 Indeed, the exemption of uniforms is an aid to saving the amount that could be put towards the school fund to buy new books or other stationery for our home, so we can effectively complete our homework.

 Most Popular Learning English Courses